Bel Group: Origins

-In 1976, it acquired the Société anonyme des fermiers réunis (SAFR) and its subsidiaries.
-By 1977, it acquired an Italian company, later to become known as Bel Cademartori.
-It also launched Mini Babybel.
-A year later, in 1978, it acquired another company in Sweden, later to become known as Bel Sverige (Bel Sweden).
-By 1989, it acquired the Adler company in Germany, later to become known as Bel Adler (Edelcreme).
+In 1976, it acquired the Société anonyme des fermiers réunis (SAFR) and its subsidiaries, including the Rouy and Le Roitelet brands..
+The following year, it acquired an Italian company, later to become known as Bel Cademartori and launched Mini Babybel.
+In 1978, Bel acquired a company in Sweden, later becoming Bel Sverige (Bel Sweden).

-It then launched the Mini Bonbel in 1990.
-A year later, in 1991, it acquired the Maredsous company in Belgium.
-Three years later, in 1994, it acquired the Cademartori company in Italy, later to become known as Bel Cademartori in 2001.
-It also acquired the Queserías Ibéricas company in Spain.
-By 1996, it acquired the Lacto Ibérica company in Portugal (Limiano, Terra Nostra) and the Kaukauna company in the United States, later known as Bel Kaukauna.
+During the 1980s, Bel continued its international expansion through acquisitions and the establishment of subsidiaries, particularly in Europe and North America.
+By 1989, it acquired Adler in Germany, later becoming Bel Adler (Edelcreme).

+It then launched Mini Bonbel in 1990.
+Between the 1980s and the 2000s, Bel continued its international expansion through acquisitions and the establishment of subsidiaries, particularly in Italy, Spain, Portugal, Poland, Egypt and the United States.
+Several local companies and brands, including Maredsous, Limiano and Kaukauna, were integrated into the group.
+During the same period, Bel also divested several non-core businesses, including the Picon cheese dairy and certain Manchego cheese production activities.

-In 1998, it established a subsidiary in Egypt (Bel Egypt) and acquired the Middle East Food Industry, later known as the Bel Egypt Food Company.
-It also acquired Kraft Chorzele in Poland, later to become known as Bel Polska (Bel Poland).
-Additionally, it launched Mini Babybel in Maasdam.
-By 2000, it acquired the Želetavská Sýrárna company in the Czech Republic (Želetava, Apetitto) and the Zempmilk company in Slovakia (Karička).
+In 1998, Bel established a subsidiary in Egypt (Bel Egypt) and acquired the Middle East Food Industry, later becoming Bel Egypt Food Company.
+It also acquired Kraft Chorzele in Poland, later to becoming Bel Polska (Bel Poland) and launched Mini Babybel in Maasdam.

+By 2000, it acquired Želetavská Sýrárna in the Czech Republic (Želetava, Apetitto) and Zempmilk in Slovakia (Karička).
 The following year, in 2001, it established a subsidiary in Algeria, known as Bel Algeria.

-A year later, in 2002, it acquired the assets of Merkts and Owl's Nest through its United States based subsidiary, Bel Kaukauna.
+Throughout the early 2000s, Bel continued its international expansion in Greece, the Czech Republic, Slovakia, Syria and Tunisia.
+In 2002, it also acquired the assets of Merkts and Owl's Nest brands in the United States.

-It also acquired Syrokrém in Slovakia and established subsidiaries in Greece (Bel Hellas Cheese Company) and in Tunisia (Bel Tunisia).
-Additionally, it terminated the production of soft cheese by the SAFR.
-It also acquired the Dutch Leerdammer Group and its European subsidiaries based in Germany, France, Italy, the United Kingdom, Belgium and the Czech Republic.
-It also acquired Fromagerie Boursin from Unilever.
+That same year, Bel strengthened its European presence through the acquisition of the Dutch Leerdammer Group from Royal Wessanen, together with its subsidiaries in Germany, France, Italy, the United Kingdom, Belgium and the Czech Republic.

-In 2003, it terminated the activities of Manchego through its Queserías Ibéricas subsidiary.
+In 2003, it terminated the Manchego activities through its Queserías Ibéricas subsidiary.
 Two years later, in 2005, it terminated the activities carried out under the Cademartori brand.
 Meanwhile, it established subsidiary in Syria, known as Bel Syria.

+In 2007, Bel also acquired the Boursin brand from Unilever for approximately €400 million.

-By 2009, it changed its logo.
+By 2009, it had changed its corporate logo.

+Diversification and continued expansion

+Since the 2010s, Bel has diversified its business into fruit-based products and plant-based alternatives, notably through acquisitions and the development of new brands.

 In 2015, it acquired 70% of Safilait, a cheese company in Morocco.

+In October 2016, Bel acquired a 65% stake in the MOM Group for €850 million.
+MOM owns several food brands, including Mont Blanc and Materne.

+In March 2021, Bel announced an agreement with Lactalis under which it sold the Leerdammer brand, along with its German, Italian, and Ukrainian subsidiaries, in exchange for the 23.16% stake that Lactalis held in Bel.